 Transport Planning Technician (TPTech) is the latest qualification offered by TPS.
 An overall Standard document was settled after a full consultation period, working with employers and other organisations and can be found here.
 It is set at the same level as other technician level qualifications, for example EngTech.
 However it is entirely focussed on transport planning.

-The Transport Planning Technician Level 3 apprenticeship was originally mapped to the same standards as TPP and PDS so it is completely compatible with TPTech.
-The revised standard for the Level 3 apprenticeship includes TPS as an End Point Assessment (EPA) body and TPS is now fully recognised by ESFA and Ofqual.
-An EPA leading to TPTech is now available for apprentices for the 2024 round of EPAs and we are working with Leeds College of Building to offer our EPAs to their students.
+TPS worked hard to ensure that the Transport Planning Technician Level 3 apprenticeship was mapped to the same standards as TPP and PDS so it is completely compatible with TPTech.
+The Government standard for the Level 3 apprenticeship includes TPS as an End Point Assessment (EPA) body and TPS is fully recognised by ESFA and Ofqual.
+Your TPTech EPA puts you on the transport planning pathway and is available for apprentices for the 2025 round of EPAs.
+We are working closely with Leeds College of Building to offer our EPAs to their students.

 Please note: apprentices are entitled to free membership of TPS!